xtuml/mc/doc/notes/9090_subsupIDs_int.md

 --------------------------
 6.1 Why navigate when `o_obj` is cached in `referentialAttribute.o_obj`?
 It seems we could simplify other parts of this routine the same way.
+Associatives may be fine as they are, but in the simple associations we could save a traversal.
+It might not be worth the change.

 7. Unit Test
 ------------